Photos from this trip can be found here.

-Our second time visiting this beautiful area, first time being two Augusts ago on a hot and windy summer day.
+Our second time visiting this beautiful area, the first time being two years ago on a hot and windy August day.
 Funny how things worked out.
 But with the exception of the first weekend in March, rest of the month had been dedicated to hiking in Eastern Washington due to iffy weather in the Cascades.
 To make the scenic, 3.5-hour drive worthwhile, this time the pups and I traced the rim of the rock and managed to squeeze just over six miles out of the trip.

 Weather was overcast when we arrived in the area and slowly cleared up later in the day.
 A few campers in the campground plus some day visitors. but we could hardly notice that there were people around because it’s so quiet.
 Another group of hikers started at the bottom just as we made our halfway up the rock.
 The trail traced alongside the rim, so we hiked counterclockwise to first check out the views we missed the last time.